Initiating and Sustaining Undergraduate Research Programs

 Application Deadline: November 15, 2017 (Applications will be reviewed on a rolling basis prior to November 15.)

 Click here for the 2016 Draft Schedule.

 This institute is designed for campuses that are establishing new undergraduate research programs or centralized undergraduate research offices and those expanding undergraduate research opportunities from a single department to a campus-wide program.
 It is also valuable for campuses interested in serving new student constituencies (e.g., community college, underrepresented students, first- and second-year students, graduate students as mentors) and engaging faculty from disciplines new to undergraduate research (e.g., arts and humanities).
-The institute will provide participants with the opportunity to develop a strategic implementation plan through sessions on: (1) the nuts and bolts of developing an office (budgets, staffing, and programming); (2) identifying and working with campus partners and collaborators; (3) funding models, including undergraduate research as a Broader Impacts activity; and (4) assessment and evaluation.
+The institute will provide participants with the opportunity to develop a strategic implementation plan through sessions on (1) the nuts and bolts of developing an office (budgets, staffing, and programming); (2) identifying and working with campus partners and collaborators; (3) funding models, including undergraduate research as a Broader Impacts activity; and (4) assessment and evaluation.
 CUR’s Characteristics of Excellence in Undergraduate Research (COEUR) and other materials will be used to help campuses do a self-evaluation and develop a strategic plan and short- and long-term goals after post-institute.
-We encourage campuses to send teams charged with development and implementation—this may include administrators, undergraduate research program directors, key faculty members, and individuals from related units such as undergraduate education, honors programs, academic success and retention programs, librarians, sponsored research programs, etc. We encourage applications from those that run programs on a full- and/or part-time basis as well as from committees that might have this responsibility on their campus.
-We will share models from all types of institutions; PUI, regional comprehensive, community colleges, and Research I institutions.
+We encourage campuses to send teams charged with development and implementation—this may include administrators, undergraduate research program directors, key faculty members, and individuals from related units such as undergraduate education, honors programs, academic success and retention programs, librarians, and sponsored research programs.
+We encourage applications from those that run programs on a full- and/or part-time basis as well as from committees that might have this responsibility on their campus.
+We will share models from all types of institutions: PUI, regional comprehensive, community colleges, and Research I institutions.

 This institute has the following goals: